Providence Biltmore: Early history

-The Biltmore was the city’s only luxury hotel and welcomed many famous (and infamous) guests over the course of the 20th century.
+The Biltmore was the city's only luxury hotel and welcomed many famous (and infamous) guests over the course of the 20th century.
 Mobsters, bootleggers, celebrities and politicians frequented the hotel and its many restaurants and bars.
-The hotel was the backdrop for many Rhode Island political and social scandals over the years, many of which are documented in the books”Meet Me At The Biltmore” (published in 2022 by Stillwater River Press).
+The hotel was the backdrop for many Rhode Island political and social scandals over the years, many of which are documented in the book Meet Me At The Biltmore.

 The Biltmore welcomed both black and white guests during a time when racial discrimination in public accommodations was common.
 Starting in 1941, the hotel paid for a listing in The Negro Motorist Green Book, a travel guide for Black travelers.

+Middle years and decline

 The Biltmore was bought by Sheraton Hotels in 1947 and renamed the Sheraton-Biltmore Hotel.
-Providence was flooded by Hurricane Carol in 1954, and much of the lobby of the Sheraton-Biltmore was underwater; a plaque commemorates the high water mark today, eight feet up on lobby columns.
+Providence was flooded by Hurricane Carol in 1954, leaving much of the hotel's lobby underwater; a plaque commemorates the high water mark today, eight feet up on the lobby columns.
 Sheraton sold the hotel, along with seventeen other aging properties, to Gotham Hotels in 1968 and it became the Biltmore Hotel & Motor Inn.
+In 1975, amidst a flurry of lawsuits over tens of thousands of dollars of unpaid utility bills and back taxes, Gotham Hotels was forced to close the Biltmore.
+It remained vacant for four years.

 Restoration

-In 1975, amidst a flurry of lawsuits pertaining to tens of thousands of dollars of unpaid utility bills and back taxes, Gotham Hotels was forced to close the Biltmore.
-It remained vacant for four years.
-At one point, with the hotel facing demolition; Mayor Buddy Cianci helped with efforts to designate the hotel a landmark and assembled a group of local businessmen, including Bruce Sundlun of the Outlet Company, Michael Metcalf of The Providence Journal, G. William Miller of Textron, and Jim Winoker and Dominic Zinni of B.B.
-Greenberg Company, who purchased the hotel and implemented Federal tax credits to rehabilitate the building, reopening it in 1979 as the Biltmore Plaza Hotel.
-The Biltmore's external glass elevator was added during this rehabilitation, and served all 18 floors of the hotel (though it no longer runs).
-In 1983, the owners retained Dunfey Hotels to manage the property, and it was renamed Biltmore Plaza, A Dunfey Hotel.
-Soon after, Dunfey's owner, Aer Lingus, purchased the Omni Hotels chain, and the hotel was renamed the Omni Biltmore Hotel.
+With the hotel facing demolition; Mayor Buddy Cianci helped with efforts to designate the hotel a landmark.
+A group of local businessmen, including Bruce Sundlun of the Outlet Company, Michael Metcalf of The Providence Journal, G. William Miller of Textron, and Jim Winoker and Dominic Zinni of B.B.
+Greenberg Company, purchased the hotel.
+They used Federal tax credits to restore the hotel, reopening it in February 1979 as The Biltmore Plaza, operated by Boston hospitality management firm Hotels of Distinction.
+The Biltmore's external glass elevator was added during this renovation, and served all 18 floors of the hotel (though it no longer runs).
+In 1983, the owners retained Dunfey Hotels to manage the hotel, which was renamed Biltmore Plaza, A Dunfey Hotel.
+Soon after, Dunfey was reorganized as Omni Hotels, and the hotel was renamed the Omni Biltmore Hotel.
 By the 1990s, the Omni Biltmore was fully owned by The Providence Journal.
-They sold the hotel to the Grand Heritage Hotels chain in July 1995 for $7 million, and it was renamed the Providence Biltmore.
+They sold the hotel to the Grand Heritage Hotels chain in July 1995, for $7 million, and it was renamed the Providence Biltmore.
 The hotel was sold out of receivership on May 31, 2012 to Finard Coventry Hotel Management, for $16 million.
-Finard Coventry invested a further $10 million in renovations, and the hotel joined Curio - A Collection by Hilton, on December 16, 2014.
+Finard Coventry invested a further $10 million in renovations, and the hotel joined Curio, A Collection by Hilton, on December 16, 2014.